iotaledger/hornet/documentation/docs/getting_started/security_101.md

 description: This section provides a checklist of steps for running a reliable and secure node.
 image: /img/logo/HornetLogo.png
 keywords:
+description: This section provides a checklist of steps for running a reliable and secure node.
+image: /img/logo/HornetLogo.png

 - IOTA Node
 - Hornet Node
 - Hornet